Dangling-bond charge qubit on a silicon surface: Quantum dynamics of DB system

-\emph{Qubit dynamics:---} Hamiltonian~(\ref{eq:generalHam}) describes dynamics for quite general configurations of DBs on the silicon surface.
+Hamiltonian~(\ref{eq:generalHam}) describes dynamics for quite general configurations of DBs on the silicon surface.
 For quantum computing, we need to generate entanglement by applying time-dependent gate potentials for specific qubit separation and relative orientation on the Si surface.
-A highly specific pattern of DBs, corresponding to grouping DBs into pairs of nearby DBs, and relatively large separations between pairs, greatly simplifies~(\ref{eq:generalHam}).
-For DBs on the silicon surface, electron spin is preserved so can be neglected; hence the `left' state~$\left|0\right\rangle$ and `right' state~$\left|1\right\rangle$ form a qubit basis~\cite{note:nonorthogonality} with conjugate basis corresponding to $\left|\pm\right\rangle=\left(\left|0\right\rangle\pm\left|1\right\rangle\right)/\sqrt{2}$.
+A highly ordered pattern of DBs, corresponding to grouping DBs into pairs of nearby DBs, and well chosen separations between pairs, greatly simplifies~(\ref{eq:generalHam}).
+For DBs on the silicon surface, electron spin is preserved so can be neglected; hence the `left' state~$\left|0\right\rangle$ and `right' state~$\left|1\right\rangle$ form a qubit basis with conjugate (energy) basis corresponding to $\left|\pm\right\rangle=\left(\left|0\right\rangle\pm\left|1\right\rangle\right)/\sqrt{2}$.
+In fact the wave functions corresponding to `left' and `right' occupation are not completely orthogonal, but the overlap is negligibly small for the case of two DBs separated by several \AA.